Thanks to climate change, heat waves and record temperatures in the Pacific Northwest may become commonplace

 “Climate change is clearly increasing the severity and frequency of unprecedented extreme heat events globally,” Daniel Swain, climate scientist at the University of California, Los Angeles, told Yahoo News.
 “That’s also specifically true in individual regions.”

-While the causes of the heat dome weather phenomenon are complex — a ridge of high pressure descended on the Pacific Northwest, offshore winds drew in unusually dry air to the region from the high desert, etc. — the climate conditions that precipitated it have been trending steadily in one direction thanks to global warming.
+While the causes of the heat dome weather phenomenon are complex — a ridge of high pressure descended on the Pacific Northwest, offshore winds drew in unusually dry air to the region from the high desert, etc. — the climate conditions that precipitated it have been trending steadily in one direction.

-“The mean warming in this region so far has been somewhere between two and four degrees Fahrenheit, so I think it’s fair to say that at a minimum climate change contributed at least that much to the severity of this heat wave," Swain said.
+“The mean warming in this region so far has been somewhere between 2 and 4 degrees Fahrenheit, so I think it’s fair to say that, at a minimum, climate change contributed at least that much to the severity of this heat wave," Swain said.

-A growing consensus of climate scientists are pointing to what is unfolding across the drought-plagued West this spring and summer as an ominous sign of what is to come.
+A growing consensus of climate scientists are pointing to what is unfolding across the drought-plagued West this spring and summer as an ominous sign of things to come.

 “This is consistent with what is being observed and projected as our climate continues to change,” Erica Fleishman, director of the Oregon Climate Change Research Institute at Oregon State University, told the Oregonian newspaper.
 “It is becoming warmer during the summer and heat waves are more frequent, they are of greater magnitude and they are lasting longer.”